 - Class 4 National Insurance

-Income Tax When You’re Self Employed
+Income Tax Rates When You’re Self-Employed

 The amount of income tax you pay is based on:

-- Your self employment profits AND
+- Your self-employment profits

 - Any other income you earn